Both Commissioning Better Outcomes (CBO) and the Social Outcome Fund (SOF) are now closed to new applications.

-We are focusing on approaches that use payment by results (PbR) mechanisms, particularly those which involve social investment such as Social Impact Bonds (SIBs).
+We have been focusing on approaches that use payment by results (PbR) mechanisms, particularly those which involve social investment such as Social Impact Bonds (SIBs).

-Our shared overarching aim is to grow the market in SIBs, while each fund has a specific focus that reflects the missions of the Big Lottery Fund and Cabinet Office.
-For the Big Lottery Fund, this is to enable more people, particularly those most in need, to lead fulfilling lives, in enriching places and as part of successful communities.
-For the Cabinet Office, this is to catalyse and test innovative approaches to tackling complex issues using outcomes based commissioning.
+Our shared overarching aim was to grow the market in SIBs, while each fund had a specific focus that reflected the missions of the Big Lottery Fund and Cabinet Office.
+For the Big Lottery Fund, this was to enable more people, particularly those most in need, to lead fulfilling lives, in enriching places and as part of successful communities.
+For the Cabinet Office, this was to catalyse and test innovative approaches to tackling complex issues using outcomes based commissioning.

-Applicants who have been successful at the expression of interest stage can get technical support from a range of specialist providers.
-Applicants may be able to apply for a development grant to partly pay for this support.
-Please refer to the Directory of SIB Service Providers under the Related Documents section of this page.
+Applicants who were successful at the expression of interest stage could get technical support from a range of specialist providers.
+Applicants were also able to apply for a development grant to partly pay for this support.
+The Directory of SIB Service Providers under the Related Documents section of this page remains relevant to those still progressing towards SIB launch with CBO full award subsidy and to those considering applying to the Life Chances Fund

 Useful resources and contacts

-The Cabinet Office Centre for Social Impact Bonds provides light-touch support to SIB developers and has produced a series of tools and resources for developing SIBs.
-You can contact the Centre for Social Impact Bonds by emailing email@example.com
+s support to SIB developers and has produced a series of tools and resources for developing SIBs.

-The Outcomes funds have committed funding to a varied range of CBO development grants and the first full awards.
-A PDF containing copies of press release summaries relating to successful applications to December 2014 can be found below.
+The Outcomes funds have committed funding to a varied range of CBO development grants and full awards.
+A PDF containing copies of press release summaries relating to successful applications to December 2014 can be found below and will continue to be updated as CBO makes further full awards through to late 2017.

-Organisations new to the concept of ‘Social Impact Bonds’ may find it useful to complete this quiz.
-The tool is intended to guide readers through the core aspects of the development of Social Impact Bonds.
+Organisations new to the concept of ‘Social Impact Bonds’ may still find it useful to complete this quiz to test your understand of SIBs if they are looking to apply to the Life Chances Fund.
+It is intended to guide readers through the core aspects of the development of Social Impact Bonds.
 It is also designed to highlight where your knowledge gaps lie and where you may need additional advice or support’

 Big Lottery Fund has appointed Ecorys and ATQ Consultants as programme evaluators.
 More detailed information on this CBO programme evaluation is provided in PDF form as a related document below.